robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 #### Normalization procedure

-A varying wastewater composition, e.g. due to irregular industrial influences or heavy rainfall events, can lead to changing concentrations of SARS-CoV-2.
+A varying wastewater composition, e.g. due to irregular industrial influences or heavy rainfall events, can lead to changing concentrations of the pathogens.
 To take these external influences into account, the measured viral load can be normalized.
 In AMELAG, normalization of the SARS-CoV-2 data is performed according to flow rate.
 The dry weather inflow of the WWTP is the reference.
 The following formula was used:

 $$ Gene_{normalized} = {Q_{KA\_current}}/{Q_{KA\_median}} \cdot Gene_{averaged} $$